 Moving swiftly on - more swiftly than the cup, at any rate - we find an article about the recent Commonwealth Championship in India, written by its winner, one Nigel Short.
 Writing of his early-tournament travails, he tells us:

 In the first round I faced one of the very youngest generation, 11-year-old Shardul Gagare.
 Winning was no trivial affair.
 Indeed I became so disconcerted by my opponent's mature play at one moment, and was moved to protest to the arbiter about my antagonist's woollen cap.Nosher explains what troubled him:

 Underneath the picture you can see the gamescore and a comment: "the game is interesting to replay".
-Actually it isn't (so we've reproduced it below) or at very least, not unless we know the point at which Nigel decided to have the boy shaken down.
+Actually it isn't or at very least, not unless we know the point at which Nigel decided to have the boy shaken down.

 Oddly, though, that aspect of the game isn't mentioned in the story.
 One wonders why.
 Presumably the Chessbase piece was written before the NiC article in which Nigel was perfectly happy to tell us all about it, so it's not as if he might have had a change of mind.

 I imagine the explanation is simply that Nigel just didn't think it worth mentioning to Fred Friedel when they talked, shortly after the tournament.
 Although it is, I suppose, also plausible that Friedel knew what Nigel had done - but decided it was better not to mention it, wondering, as Nigel probably does not, how having an eleven-year-old boy searched midgame for electronic devices would make him look.